<< Yesterday

 1908 Superbas southpaw Nap Rucker strikes out 14 Doves en route to tossing a no-hitter in the team's 6-0 victory over Boston at Washington Park.
 The only runners to get on base off the talented left-handed redhead result from three Brooklyn errors.

 1914 En route to tossing a 9-0 shutout against the Toronto Maple Leafs, 19-year-old Babe Ruth of the AAA Providence Grays hits the first home run in his professional career at Hanlan's Point Stadium.
-Jerry Amernic, the author of Gift of the Bambino, promotes the Lake Ontario's Toronto Islands site, near the city's mainland, as a historical landmark.
+In his book Gift of the Bambino, Jerry Amernic promotes the Lake Ontario's Toronto Islands site near the city's mainland as a historical landmark.

 1918 At Comiskey Park, Red Sox southpaw Babe Ruth the Red Sox six-hits the Cubs in the World Series's opening game, 1-0.
 The Fall Classic game, which started earlier than usual due to World War I, is played at the White Sox home field rather than Weeghman Park (renamed Wrigley Field in 1926) due to the larger seating capacity.

-1921 Walter Johnson, in an 11-inning complete-game losing effort against Philadelphia, fans seven A's batters to surpass Cy Young's major league mark of 2,803 career strikeouts.
-In 1927, the 'Big Train' will finish his 21-year tenure with the Senators with 3,509 punch outs, a record which will last for 62 seasons until Nolan Ryan surpasses the mark in 1983.
+1921 In an 11-inning complete-game losing effort against Philadelphia, Walter Johnson fans seven A's batters to surpass Cy Young's major league mark of 2,803 career strikeouts.
+In 1927, the 'Big Train' will finish his 21-year tenure with the Senators with 3,509 punch outs, a record that lasts for 62 seasons until Nolan Ryan surpasses the mark in 1983.

 1921 Elmer Smith establishes a major league record, collecting seven straight extra-base hits over two days.
 The 28-year-old Indian outfielder from Sandusky (OH) bangs out four home runs and three doubles during the streak.